 Alpe d'Huez ski resort and outdoor activities

 The mountains around Alpe d'Huez are a very popular - and very extensive - winter ski and winter sports resort.
-The resort is well known for the off-piste opportunities it provides through the dramatic mountain scenery although the slopes are also very popular with those learning to ski and the less experienced.
+Part of the reason for the popularity of Alpe d'Huez is its south facing position, which makes it one of the most reliably sunny of the resorts in the Alps.

 And if you are a lot more brave than me you can even try ice-diving near Alpe d'Huez - diving under the ice of Lake Besson to admire an underwater spectacle of fabulous ice-formations (so they tell me)!

 The presence of the Palais des Sports with its numerous activities helps make Alpe d'Huez one of the liveliest resorts in the summer, during July and August.
 Outside the resort itself cycling, hiking and mountain biking are very popular.

 Other activities in the region during the summer are numerous as you would expect of an attractive mountain destination and include canoeing and rafting.
 If you have a head for heights you can try rock-climbing or paragliding, and if you have a large wallet you will enjoy taking a helicopter ride over the surrounding region.

 Note that the lifts to the highest peaks are open during the summer, and it is possible to take your mountain bike up with you.
 Marked trails are then available for the descent.